Destroyers-for-bases deal: Deal

 Roosevelt responded by transferring ten Lake-class Coast Guard cutters to the Royal Navy in 1941.
-The United States Coast Guard vessels were ten years newer than the destroyers and had greater range, which made them more useful as anti-submarine convoy escorts.
+The United States Coast Guard vessels were ten years younger than the destroyers and had greater range, which made them more useful as anti-submarine convoy escorts.

 The agreement was much more important for being the start of the wartime Anglo-American partnership.
 Churchill said in the British Parliament that "these two great organisations of the English-speaking democracies, the British Empire and the United States, will have to be somewhat mixed up together in some of their affairs for mutual and general advantage".